BackDancing in a Set

 If you do Lancashire Clog, disco or line dancing you may well be dancing on your own.
 If you do Ballroom, you dance with a partner.
 But if you do English or American Folk you're also dancing in a set of other couples — and that's one of the things I really like about this kind of dancing.
 You may be working with one other couple at a time, as in “Indian Queen”, or you may be working and interacting with seven other couples, as in “Dutch Crossing”.
 Either way, it's important that you're aware of the other people in the set.
 Some people are aware of their partner, but the others are just posts to be manoeuvred round.
 I think this is a wasted opportunity.
 What we're involved in is social dancing — there are people out there!

 When it's “First corners cross”, it makes such a difference if you look at the person you're about to cross with.
 There are people who will do this, but when it's “Barbarini's Tambourine” which starts “First corners cast behind your neighbour into each other's place” they wouldn't think of looking.
 The connection is too tenuous this time — they don't think “I'm dancing with this person”.
 But surely you are, even though you start by turning away from each other.
-And you may be giving her the hint she needs.
+And you may be giving then the hint they need.
 If I think my opposite corner looks hesitant, I cast slightly early, with a very pronounced movement, and often that gives the necessary clue.

 In Cecil Sharp's version of “Mr Isaac's Maggot”, the first man starts by right-hand turning the second lady, leaving her in her place, then going up behind the second man.
 Some men may look while they're turning, but as soon as the connection is broken they forget her — “I'm not with her any more; I'm going up the outside on my own”.
 No, I think you should still be aware of the lady.
 You've just escorted her home — now she's looking out of the window as you walk back to your car, wondering if you'll wave goodbye before you get in.

 Even if you're dancing round posts you can afford a quick look at them — they're dancers too, even if they're standing still at the moment.
 And the reverse is true — if you're the threes and the ones are doing a right-hand turn you should be watching them, not thinking “I'm not dancing at the moment”.
-And certainly in a triple minor I find that watching “my” ones rather than the ones who have just gone past me (even though they may be closer) helps me to focus on which minor set I'm actually dancing in, which has been known to confuse some people.
+Certainly in a triple minor I find that watching “my” ones rather than the ones who have just gone past me (even though they may be closer) helps me to focus on which minor set I'm actually dancing in, which has been known to confuse some people.

 Alan Davies explains the actual “Dutch Crossing” part in terms of friends, neighbours and buddies.
 I think he's taken a good idea and got carried away with it, but it is a good idea — that you picture the dance in terms of who you're dancing with rather than what complicated figures you're executing.
 Not only does it bring the dance alive as you realise you're interacting with other dancers, it also makes it much easier to get through the figure and help other people through it.
 One thing that bothers me about Modern Western Square Dancing is that it's all patterns; there's usually no time for any social interaction.
 I know I write and call complicated dances, but I don't want English dancing to get like that.